 The overarching season storyline centers on events surrounding the character of Rye Gerhardt, son of the matriarch of the Gerhardt crime family.
 These include the investigation of a triple homicide connected to Rye, as well as a married couple’s cover-up of Rye’s hit-and-run death.

-Hunters is one of the newest 70s-era TV series on our list, having premiered its first ten-episode series February 2020.
+Hunters is one of the newest 70s-era TV series on our list, having premiered its first ten-episode series in February 2020.
 But despite mixed reception, criticism, and some polarizing reviews Amazon renewed the series for season 2, so, if you love a mix of historical fact and fiction then Hunters may be right up your alley.

 Meyer Offerman, a Holocaust survivor and leader of the Hunters, and Jonah Heidelbaum band together following the death of Heidelbaum’s grandmother to bring justice to the escaped Nazis and “thwart [their] new genocidal plans”.

 Mrs. America, Hulu (2020)

-As we mentioned, as much as equality and the fight for it was on the rise during this decade, no movement for progress ever goes unopposed.
+As we mentioned, as much as equality and the fight for it were on the rise during this decade, no movement for progress ever goes unopposed.
 Hulu’s Mrs. America unfolds a strong political narrative that holds its legacy even until today.